NandanaSB/GRC-Risk-Register-PowerBI/README.md

 ## Project Context

-This is a **mock/practical learning project** created to strengthen hands-on understanding of cybersecurity GRC, risk management & security reporting.
+This is a **mock/practical learning project**

-The project does not represent work performed for an actual organization and uses fictional/sample data.
+The project does not represent an actual organization and uses fictional/sample data.

 ## Skills Demonstrated

-* Cybersecurity Risk Assessment
+* Risk Assessment
 * Risk Register Development
 * Risk Prioritization
 * Risk Monitoring